MicrosoftDocs/windows-itpro-docs/windows/device-security/tpm/how-windows-uses-the-tpm.md

 *Figure 1:  TPM Cryptographic Key Management*

-For Microsoft Passport, Microsoft can fill the role of the identity CA. Microsoft services can issue an attestation identity key certificate for each device, user, and identify provider to ensure that privacy is protected and to help identity providers ensure that device TPM requirements are met before Microsoft Passport credentials are provisioned.
+For Windows Hello for Business, Microsoft can fill the role of the identity CA. Microsoft services can issue an attestation identity key certificate for each device, user, and identify provider to ensure that privacy is protected and to help identity providers ensure that device TPM requirements are met before Windows Hello for Business credentials are provisioned.

-### BitLocker Drive Encryption
+## BitLocker Drive Encryption

 BitLocker provides full-volume encryption to protect data at rest.
 The most common device configuration splits the hard drive into several volumes.
 The operating system and user data reside on one volume that holds confidential information, and other volumes hold public information such as boot components, system information and recovery tools.
 (These other volumes are used infrequently enough that they do not need to be visible to users.)
 Without additional protections in place, if the volume containing the operating system and user data is not encrypted, someone can boot another operating system and easily bypass the intended operating system’s enforcement of file permissions to read any user data.